ysoh286/blog/src/routes/blog/2024-09-22-securing-cookies.md

   - `Lax` - allows cookie to be sent to top-level navigation and if request method is `GET` or `HEAD` requests
     - Top level navigation: any action where user initiates change in URL by entering URL in address bar, selecting bookmark, clicking link that leads to another page (not ajax / iframes)
-  - `Strict` - only include cookie if request is sent from the same site that sent the cookie (Note that there are some situations where you may need to use )
+  - `Strict` - only include cookie if request is sent from the same site that sent the cookie (Note that there are some situations where you may need to use `Lax`, but take precaution if it is used)

 ### Common attacks: